schafric/MFF-NSWI041/1/seminar-work.md

 We define define the following use cases.

-01. Student can preview schedule
+ 1. Student can preview schedule
-02. Student can export schedule to PDF
+ 2. Student can export schedule to PDF
-03. Student can open detail of schedule-triple
+ 3. Student can open detail of schedule-triple
-04. Teacher can edit metadata about schedule-triple
+ 4. Teacher can edit metadata about schedule-triple
-05.
+ 5.
-06.
+ 6.
-07.
+ 7.
-08.
+ 8.
-09.
+ 9.
 10.
 11.
 12.

-The integrated diagram
+The following figure is an integrated diagram containing all use cases described in the following chapters.

 ```plantuml
 @startuml